 The research, development, testing, manufacture, labeling, promotion, advertising, distribution, and marketing, among other things, of our products are extensively regulated by governmental authorities in the United States and other countries.
 In the United States, the FDA regulates drugs under the federal Food, Drug, and Cosmetic Act and its implementing regulations.
 Failure to comply with the applicable U.S. requirements may subject us to administrative or judicial sanctions, such as FDA refusal to approve pending new drug applications, warning letters, product recalls, product seizures, total or partial suspension of production or distribution, injunctions, and/or criminal prosecution.
-Please see "Risk Factors That May Affect Results - We Will Need Regulatory Approvals To Commercialize Our Products" for additional discussion of risks related to regulatory compliance.
+Please see "Risks Related to the Drug development Industry"- We Will Need Regulatory Approvals To Commercialize Our Products" for additional discussion of risks related to regulatory compliance.